Akuli/jou/CONTRIBUTING.md

 ## Tests

-**Note: Currently tests do not work on windows.**

 GitHub Actions runs all tests when you make a pull request, so you don't need to run tests locally if you only intend to fix a couple small things.
 That said, test-driven development works very well for developing compilers.
 There should be a test (or a TODO comment about adding a test) for every feature and for every compiler error/warning.

-Running tests:
+Running tests (if on Windows, use Git Bash):

 ```
-$ make test         # Run all tests quickly.
-Good for local development.
-$ make valgrind     # Run some of the tests with valgrind.
-$ make fulltest     # Very slow.
-Includes the other two.
-Runs in CI.
+$ ./runtests.sh
 ```

-You need valgrind (e.g. `sudo apt install valgrind`) for `make valgrind` and `make fulltest`.

-Each of these commands:
+This command does a few things:
-- compiles the Jou compiler if you have changed something in `src/` since the last time it was compiled
+- It compiles the Jou compiler if you have changed something in `src/` since the last time it was compiled
-- runs all Jou files in `examples/` and `tests/` (`make valgrind` only runs some files, see below)
+- It runs all Jou files in `examples/` and `tests/`
-- ensures that the Jou files output what is expected.
+- It ensures that the Jou files output what is expected.

 The expected output is auto-generated from comments in the Jou files: